WICG/fenced-frame/explainer/modes.md

 *   **Mode: “read-only”**
-*   **Source URL:** Normal url with no restrictions.
+*   **Source URL:** [Potentially trustworthy](https://w3c.github.io/webappsec-secure-contexts/#potentially-trustworthy-url) url with no restrictions.
 Is able to carry 1p data from the embedding context to the fenced frame.
 This is not however an issue as described in the next section.
 *   **Information flow and privacy model:**
     *   The ‘src’ attribute can carry user id in the embedding page.
 Up until the fenced frame has completed navigation, there is an unrestricted network.
 That is fine because there isn’t any unpartitioned data available to the fenced frame till that point.
     *   The fenced frame is able to request access to read-only cookies after navigation is complete.
 At that point the network will be disallowed so that there is no exfiltration of joined data across sites via either the network or persistent storage.
 Othe partitioned state like storage, service workers, network and http cache will continue to stay partitioned.